HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 The current DCP model of processing has the scope of a single data bundle, which contains a single assay or analysis.
 There is no mechanism to know when a group of bundles that need to be processed together is complete and available for further processing.
 This results in the limitation that data processing is linear and is entirely based on ingestion packaging resulting in multiple problems, as outlined below.

 #### Multi-input analysis
 Analysis pipelines may require input from multiple different assays.
 To perform such analyses, they must be triggered only when all input data are available.
 The current mechanism of bundle notifications is not effective when data spans multiple bundles because there is no clear set of rules to identify the bundles that need to be co-processed.
-This limits the downstream process to the scope of a single bundle and requires the Ingest to define the scope of all subsequent processing without foreknowledge of future processes needs.
+This limits the downstream process to the scope of a single bundle and requires Ingest to define the scope of all subsequent processing without foreknowledge of future needs.

 An immediate need for analysis pipelines to process 10X V2 scRNA-seq datasets that span multiple bundles exists.
 The need for co-processing multiple bundles is not however limited to this scenario and extends to any other NGS modality that involves repeated sequencing of the same library.
 Furthermore, the need to co-process data may extend to other data modalities that the project will accept in the future.